malpower/newnewman/README.md

 ## How This Tool Work
 Essentially, this tool uses [newman](https://github.com/postmanlabs/newman) to run the postman exported collection file.

-It uses a bunch of promises to create the newman run jobs and use Promise.all to run the simultaneously( not accurate).
+It uses a bunch of promises to create the newman.run jobs and use Promise.all to run them simultaneously( not accurate).

 ## Why This Tool